qwc-services/qwc-services.github.io/src/topics/Search.md

 ]
 ```

-When activating a search to a map, you can either:
+When activating a search to a theme, you can either:

 * Add the search name to the `default` list, where it is always active
 * Add the search name to the `layers` object, where it is only active if the QGIS layer called `QGIS_LAYER` is present on the map